idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 With Virtualbox (provided you also install the extension pack and guest additions), you can run Windows in fullscreen mode, use USB and other devices, share folders or clipboard between the two systems (the Linux host and the Windows client), take advantage of the Internet connection, and more.
 There’s no need to shut down and restart the Windows VM, you can simply save the VM state, for a quick reuse anytime.

-This means you can run (almost) any Windows software while staying on Linux, including SDL Trados, memoQ, Deja Vu, Transit, ABBYY Finereader, Adobe Photoshop, Indesign, Illustrator, Premiere, etc. Working within a VM can be slightly inconvenient on the long run, so running such Windows applications is better left for occasional use only.
+This means you can run (almost) any Windows software while staying on Linux, including SDL Trados, memoQ, Deja Vu, Transit, ABBYY Finereader, Adobe Photoshop, Indesign, Illustrator, Premiere, etc. Working within a VM can be slightly inconvenient in the long run, so running such Windows applications is better left for occasional use only.
 Other CAT tools should be favored for primary use, but it is nice to know that you can still launch such Windows apps and utilities should your workflow require it.

 <!--- Examples of utilities: Glossary Converter, GoldPan Editor, ExcellMerge, ExcellDiff  --->

-Running a VM requires assigning some of your computer RAM to Windows operation, so it is preferable to have enough RAM to begin with.
+Running a VM requires assigning some of your computer RAM to Windows operation, so it is preferable to have enough RAM, to begin with.
 The more, the better, starting from 8 GB.

 Other virtualization applications worth mentioning: